justliam42/MSOE-notes/Classes/CPE 1500/Definitions(CPE1500).md

 	- A circuit in which the outputs depend on the inputs (no memory)
 	- Full 3-bit adder is an example
 - Sequential circuit
-	- A circuit in which the output depends on current and/or previous
+	- A circuit in which the output depends on current and/or previous inputs.
+	- RS latch is an example
+- Complement
+	- the inverse of a variable...
+	- A's complement is